 Haug, Dag Trygve Truslew, Marius Jøhndal & Per Erik Solberg

 2019.
 An Unexpected Root Clause.
 Linguistic Inquiry 50:3 ► pp. 649 ff.

 Johnson, Cynthia A., Peter Alexander Kerkhof, Leonid Kulikov, Esther Le Mair & Jóhanna Barðdal

-This list is based on CrossRef data as of 21 april 2021.
+This list is based on CrossRef data as of 29 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.